Generalized Anxiety Disorder: Can it change to PTSD?

 In my years with Generalized Anxiety Disorder, I did not know that GAD and PTSD can co-occur together.
 PTSD is not simply a normal response to an abnormal event; it is an anxiety disorder that involves specific kinds of physical and mental changes.
 It is hypothesized that only after successful reprocessing of the traumatic event(s) do PTSD symptoms decrease.

 However, the only medical issues that my now ex-husband retained about me was my seizure disorder.
 He didn't believe me when I told him that I had GAD, and he told a nurse false medical information when I was in labor with child #3.
-Many issues prove that he has ADHD, just as many issues prove that I have Epilepsy, GAD and PTSD.
-In which I have just spoken to my boyfriend about GAD/PTSD last night, which prompted me to write this article.
+Many issues prove that he has ADHD, just as many issues had proved that I have Epilepsy, GAD and PTSD.
+(I have been seizure free for 3 years in November 2018.)